Choosing a college in the United States is no easy decision, not least because there are so many types of universities, colleges and schools.

 How to write a US college admissions essay

-There are more than 1,000 courses on offer at the women-only college, and students may also take courses at other world-leading institutions, including the Massachusetts Institute of Technology (MIT) and Brandeis University.
+The women-only college offers more than 1,000 courses and also allows students to take courses at other world-leading institutions, including the Massachusetts Institute of Technology and Brandeis University.

-The wide alumni network includes former US Secretary of State and presidential candidate Hillary Rodham Clinton and the broadcast journalist Diane Sawyer.
+The alumni network includes politician Hillary Rodham Clinton and journalist Diane Sawyer.

-Swarthmore College in Pennsylvania was one of the first co-educational colleges in America, founded in 1864.
+Swarthmore College in Pennsylvania was one of the first co-educational colleges in the US, founded in 1864.

 Alongside the liberal arts curriculum, undergraduates can enrol on an engineering track.

-The arboretum – or tree-filled – campus has been described as one of the most beautiful university settings in America.
+The tree-filled campus has been described in Garden Design magazine as the most beautiful campus in the US.

 Despite the rural setting, the city of Philadelphia is only 25 minutes away by train.